Listen on your favorite podcast network.

-Dustin Plantholt’s “Life’s Tough—You Can Be Tougher” podcast this week features Charles Rosen, socially-responsible and environmentally conscious visionary and founder of NJ-based Ironbound Hard Cider.
+Dustin Plantholt’s “Life’s Tough—YOU can be TOUGHER!” podcast is honored to feature Charles Rosen, socially-responsible and environmentally conscious visionary and founder of NJ-based Ironbound Hard Cider.

-This “Life’s Tough” episode releases on October 16 at 7 p.m.
-(EST), and thereafter available on all major podcast networks, under the Podcast Channel “Life’s Tough”.
+This “Life’s Tough” episode released on October 16th, 2019 and is now available on all major podcast networks, under the Podcast Channel “Life’s Tough”.